What is the PRAF 2.0?

 How to get started?

 In order to protect Medicaid patient health information, only staff associated with actively enrolled Medicaid providers are allowed to access the NurtureOhio website where the PRAF 2.0 is housed.
-Provider staff accessing the PRAF 2.0 must be assigned a prenatal visit agent role and are required to use their MITS ID and password to access the Nurture Ohio website.
+Provider staff accessing the PRAF 2.0 must be assigned to a provider and have the prenatal visit agent role assigned in MITS.
+Users are required to use their MITS ID and password to access the Nurture Ohio website.

 The PRAF 2.0 Provider User Manual can assist you in setting up MITS access for your staff and assigning the prenatal visit role needed to access the PRAF 2.0.
 Along with the accompanying YouTube video, the user manual provides step by step instructions for completing the PRAF 2.0.

 What other resources can help my practice reduce preterm birth?

 Preterm birth is a major contributor to Ohio’s disproportionately high infant mortality rate.
 Timely and consistent receipt of progesterone may aid some women in carrying babies to term.
 In partnership with ODM and ODH, the Ohio Perinatal Quality Collaborative developed a website of resources and tools to reduce preterm birth through:

 - Consistent early recognition of women with prior preterm birth

 - Adopting a cervical length ultrasound screening protocol